K-Beauty: Product vs. Method

 * Use sun protection every day, all year long.
 Even if your running to the store for a quick errand, wear it!
 Don't leave home without it!

 * Take the time and get to know your skin.
-That way you can figure out what products actually work for you and on the flip side you'll rule out products that cause irritation.
+That way you can figure out what products actually work for you and on the flip side you'll rule out the products that cause irritation.

 * Just because a product worked for someone is not a guarantee it will work for you.